On Logic Gates with Complex Numbers: Abstract

 \section{Abstract}

-Logic gates can be written in terms of complex differential operators where the inputs and outputs are analytic functions with several variables.
+Logic gates can be written in terms of complex differential operators, where the inputs and outputs are holomorphic functions with several variables.
 Using the polar representation of complex numbers, we arrive at an immediate connection between the oscillatory behavior of the system and logic gates.
-We explain the universal programming language (UPL) used by physical objects to process information.
-To assure the causality structure in UPL, we introduce the concept of layers that characterizes the computations for each time scale.
+We discuss the universality of this formalism in a variety of computing systems.